 It turns out that this practice of shaming children by making them wear self worth stripping notes on their clothing is not an uncommon practice.
 When I told this story to my friends, a few of them seemed totally un-shocked and said oh yeah, my mom or my teacher used to do that to me too.
-What am I supposed to say to that?
 What do we as a society say to that?
 What does it say if we as a society watch parents do that to their children and don’t interfere?
-I think that’s no worse than watching someone hit their child and doing nothing.
+That’s no worse than watching someone hit a child and doing nothing.
 It raises the question; to what degree do children belong to their parents?
 This seems to be a very slippery subject because it involves many shades of gray.
-For example, I am doing a great many unconventional things with my son because I believe that what I am doing is better for him, like not vaccinating him and enrolling him in child centered education programs, which some people don’t believe in, and raising him without the idea of punishment and reward.
-If he did not “belong to me” in society’s eyes, I would be prevented from making these decisions for my own child.
+For example, many of us may be doing a great many unconventional things with our children because we believe that what we are doing is better for them.
+If they did not “belong to us” in society’s eyes, we might be prevented from making many of these decisions for our own children.
 But on the reverse side, if children were not thought to “belong” to certain parents, they would not be spanked or shamed or malnourished or filled with racist beliefs.
-So what’s the answer?

-I want to put this question to you… To what degree do children belong to their parents?
+For the sake of awareness, I want to offer this question to you… To what degree do children belong to their parents?